kishandongare/IT-Infrastructure/README.md

+(1) Which os is used for System Administration ?

-# Essential Tools for Windows System Administrators
+Windows System Administrators
+Linux System Administrators